Canvasbird/GSoC-Ideas/wiki/GSoC_2021_Proposal_Template.md

 If you aren't sure about the details you are supposed to include in here, then ask for feedback from mentors.
 They will point out missing details, inconsistencies etc.

 While we understand this is preliminary and will get refined over the course of the summer with help from the mentor, it will help you plan the project much better.
 Think of this section as what you would give to the executives of a company who cares only about when will it get done.
-Not how will it get done, but when will it get done!
+Not how it will get done, but when will it get done!

 ## Timeline

-- Break down the entire projects into chunks and tell us what will you work on each week.
+- Break down the entire project into chunks and tell us what you will work on each week.
 As the summer goes on, you and your mentor will adjust your schedule, but it's good to have a plan at the beginning so you have an idea of where you're headed.
 - If you will be off-the-grid for a few days, then mention those in the timeline.
 GSoC has three evaluations, once after every 30 days.
 Highlight the work you plan to complete before each evaluation.